 Detonator is an online content platform developed in support from POV Digital Labs.

 The beta version was developed by multimedia artist Chris Girard, Fabian Euresti and Hanul Bahm.
-It was visioned as a mixtape to "blow up" creators whose works deserve broad support.
+It was visioned as a mixtape to "blow up" diverse creators whose works deserve broad support.

 Get to know the featured artists, below.

 Walter Vargas is a filmmaker born and based in South Central Los Angeles.
 He has been dedicated to the transgressive nature of the moving image since shooting on Super 8mm film at age 16.